MusenZhou/estOLS/README.md

 Example files of x matrix and y vector are also offered in the example folder.
 To run it, simple put the following line<br>
 python3 cpu.py -x xmat.dat -y yvector.dat -o beta_result.dat<br>
 in the command line.
 One can compare the output file 'beta_result.dat' with the ground true result file 'correct_bta.dat' to see the numerical accuracy of this implementation.

+# Computational Performance
+The computational performance of the implementations and future imporvement are also discussed in the Report.pdf file.